 What To Serve with Mexican Cornbread Casserole?

-Dessert!
 This is a full meal in itself, so while the casserole is baking, you can make dessert.
 I love to make Peanut Butter No-Bake Cookies or No-Bake Chocolate Eclair Cake.
-You don’t have to bake them!
-Because you are already using the oven, why not take advantage and bake a Peach Cobbler Pound Cake or an Easy Chocolate Orange Cake?
+Or maybe, because you are already using the oven, why not take advantage and bake a Peach Cobbler Pound Cake or an Easy Chocolate Orange Cake?
 They are both truly delicious.
-Another crowd-pleaser is the Lemon Custard Pudding Cake.
+Another crowd-pleaser is Lemon Custard Pudding Cake.

 Variations For Cornbread Casserole

-Change the ground beef for sausage, add Italian spices, mozzarella cheese instead of Mexican blend, and swap the salsa for marinara sauce.
+Change the ground beef for sausage, add Italian spices, and mozzarella cheese instead of a Mexican blend, and swap the salsa for marinara sauce.
 You will have a delightful Italian Polenta Casserole!

 Add chopped jalapenos and use Pepper Jack cheese instead of a Mexican blend if you want to spice things up.
 I recommend you add a layer of sour cream to cut a bit of the heat off.